• Art magazine

 Joachim Rodriguez y Romero

-In our modern life, in which daily pressure, an often chaotic lifestyle and overexcitation of our attention and senses are omnipresent, it is a relief to have a home that simple and yet authentically designed.
+In our modern lives, daily pressures, an often chaotic lifestyle, and an overstimulation of our attention and senses are omnipresent.
+Therefore, it's a relief to have a home that 's designed simply yet authentically

 A place where both the overall design and the smaller details have a clear intention.
 Everything has a purpose and remains true to his essence.
 It is possible to create a home that stands out but is reserved in its facility by focusing on a few main features and a simple concept.